-I call the Internet the great equalizer, because it is the one marketing tool where a small business can look as powerful, successful, and creative as their biggest competitor.
+I call the Internet the great equalizer because it is the one marketing tool where a small business can look as powerful, successful, and creative as its biggest competitor.
 A company’s website is very often the place where consumers eliminate choices, so your website’s job is to make sure you don’t get cut from that initial search.
 Your website needs to move a visitor from potential to legitimate prospect; if that’s not happening, you need to find ways to improve your website.
-This is achieved using art, science and a little internet magic.
+This is achieved using art, science, and a little internet magic.

 By following these critical website solutions, the odds you will earn a client will improve drastically.